UTS-ISDM/Tut04-Group3/Report.md

 **What do they say?**

 <p align="justify"> Potential customers may ask for a quote on holiday packages or discuss what package the package entails.
 Things they may ask - How long is the holiday?
 Cost of holiday?
 Insurance policies?
-They will also let the relationship manage know if they are interested in purchasing a product. </p>
+They will also let the relationship manager know if they are interested in purchasing a product. </p>

 **What do they do?**